pfnet-research/BMI219-2017-DeepQSAR/commentary.md

 This work opened the door of application of Deep Learning (DL) to bioinformatics fields.

 We follow the experiment of [1], with small modifications because of some technical issues.
-In this example, we will learn
+In this example, we will learn:

 * how to prepare training/testing datasets for the task with PubChem dataset.
 * how to build, train, and evaluate DL model with Chainer.